Userland ProFTPD

 Installation

-• Run the following command to download the script and make it executable.
+- Execute the following commands to download the script and make it executable.

 chmod +x proftpd-install.sh